linode/docs/docs/websites/frameworks/apache-tomcat-on-ubuntu-16-04.md

  - '[Tomcat FAQ](http://wiki.apache.org/tomcat/FAQ)'
 ---

-Apache Tomcat is an open source software implementation of the Java Servlet and Java Server Pages technologies.
+Apache Tomcat is an open-source software implementation of the Java Servlet and Java Server Pages technologies.
 You'll run applications within Tomcat using the OpenJDK implementation of the Java development environment.

 ## Before You Begin